selected research themes

 Albert, A., Rajagopal, R. Detecting thermal and occupancy-related energy use from smart meter data: an experimental evaluation.pdf

 Albert, A., Tan, C. W., Rajagopal, R. Whom (and when) do you call?
 (Strategic scheduling of energy consumers).pdf

 Albert, A., Lee, J., Rajagopal, R. The structure of aggregate energy demand of individuals and groups: estimation and applications.

 thesisProblems, models, and algorithms for data-driven energy demand management.
 Stanford University, 2014. pdf

 Albert, A., Rajagopal, R. Thermal profiling of residential energy consumption.
-Forthcoming in IEEE Transactions on Power Systems.
+IEEE Transactions on Power Systems PP(99), 2014. pdf

 Albert, A., Rajagopal, R. Smart meter driven segmentation: what your consumption says about you.
 IEEE Transactions on Power Systems, 4(28), 2013. pdf